naugtur/trust-graph/README.md

 A way to create a distributed network of trust on which opinions (assertions) can be shared and consumed.

+# Stuff to see here

+graph-example has tools to set up a local registry with a trust graph in it. graph-example/testenv is where we can fiddle with it

+going to graph-example/testenv you can npm install the trust graph and run `node ../../trust-computer` on it

+# Concepts and notes

 ## Entities

 ### Social graph of trust